cerner/ccl-testing/doc/CONFIGUREMAVEN.md

 The [ccl-maven-plugin] must be provided credentials so it can transfer files to and from the back-end node and access CCL in the target environment.

-The [ccl-maven-plugin] must also be provided a [reqular expression][regular-expression] describing the input prompt for the back-end operating system if the default value does not work (`username:environment@host:[^\r\n]*(\r|\n)+#\s*` since ccl-maven-plugin version 3.1 and whitenoise-maven-plugin version 2.2, `username:environment@host:[^>]*>\s*`  before that).
+The [ccl-maven-plugin] must also be provided a [regular expression][regular-expression] describing the input prompt for the back-end operating system if the default value does not work (`username:environment@host:[^\r\n]*(\r|\n)+#\s*` since ccl-maven-plugin version 3.1 and whitenoise-maven-plugin version 2.2, `username:environment@host:[^>]*>\s*`  before that).

 Credential information can be provided in several ways, but we recommend using maven <b>profiles</b> and <b>servers</b> to specify it.
-Moreover, we recommed specifying these items in a <b>settings.xml</b> file (opposed to putting them in the pom file of every single project).
+Moreover, we recommend specifying these items in a <b>settings.xml</b> file (opposed to putting them in the pom file of every single project).
 A copy of settings.xml resides in the conf folder of your maven installation, however, it is better to put the information in an abbreviated copy of settings.xml in your <b>${user.home}/.m2</b> folder.
 That way the information will persist when maven is upgraded without having to copy it forward to the new maven installation.
 Maven will coalesce settings provided via command parameters, the projects pom, your user-level settings.xml and the global